Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: (Uni)versality.

 such that

 To prove that such an extension exists, first observe that we may assume $K_{c_0}$ smooth.
 If not, just desingularize and lift both $f_{t_0}$ and $c_0$.
 Also observe that we may perform the extension step by step along the circle, from $t_0$ to a close $t_1$ and so on.
-Hence we reduce the problem to a local extension problem in $\Bbb C^n$.
+Hence we reduce the problem to a local extension problem in $\mathbb C^n$.

-\remark{Remark} There is no particular problem if the space $K_{c_0}$ is not reduced.
+\begin{remark} There is no particular problem if the space $K_{c_0}$ is not reduced.
 Indeed, since we use maps from a reduced base (here a circle or an annulus) into $K_{c_0}$, they map into the reduction of $K_{c_0}$.
-Hence, we only have to desingularize the reduction of $K_{c_0}$. \endremark
+Hence, we only have to desingularize the reduction of $K_{c_0}$. \end{remark}

-Taking into account that we have a monodromy problem when coming back to $t_0$ after a complete turn, we finally see that the proof is completed with the following lemma (we prove more since it will be useful in Part V).
+Taking into account that we have a monodromy problem when coming back to $t_0$ after a complete turn, we finally see that the proof is completed with the following lemma (we prove more since it will be useful in section \ref{rigiditysection}).